 Most job roles today involve some form of data management.
 In the case of data workers, it may be their primary job task.
 For some, like research scientists and accountants, data management may be a strong component of the job.
 For others, data management may consist of an incidental job responsibility, such as time reporting or recording a sale.

 A relational database application such as Microsoft Access can help you and your organisation collect and manage large amounts of data.
 Access is a versatile tool.
 You can use it as a personal data management tool, or you can use it as a construction set to develop applications for an entire department or organisation.

-This course is suitable for users of Access 2010, 2013, 2016, and 2019/365.
-If you’re attending at a QA location, the course will be delivered on Access 2016.
+This course is suitable for anyone using Access 2013, 2016, 2019, 2021 or 365.
+If you’re attending at a QA location, the course will be delivered on Access 2019.